 Farmers in the County are experiencing challenges due to weather changes caused by climate change.

 Solar and wind are helping to push down electricity prices in New England.
 Governor Mills is headed to Scotland to continue her push for more offshore wind projects to provide clean, renewable power.
-Gorham is considering a large “Maine Mall-sized” solar project and the latest issue of Maine Town & City includes a great article about Limestone’s new solar project.
+Gorham is considering a large “Maine Mall-sized” solar project.

 Turns out the firm that did an “independent study” of the CMP corridor project was also working for Hydro-Quebec at the same time.
 It’s a “conflict of interest plain and simple,” said our attorney Sue Ely.
 Former Governor LePage was paid to advocate for the CMP corridor, and CMP’s Spanish owner was in town to try and reassure people about the trouble corridor proposal and told Mainers we should just “move past” CMP’s problems.
 Yikes.